Our rating(4.3/5)

 *Pricing includes GST.

-Other than that, there is only a transaction fee per successful payment accepted through Square.
+Other than that, there’s only a transaction fee per successful payment: 1.6% for chip and contactless card payments.

 Online transactions through your booking site incur a 2.2% charge.
 If you take telephone bookings through the virtual terminal, invoice payments, keyed transactions through the app or a cancellation charge with a card on file, the fee is also 2.2%.